Njehia98/Njehia98/README.md

 ### 🌐 Portfolio Website
-🔗 Check out my portfolio website here ![alt text] () for a deeper understanding of my skills.
+🔗 Check out my portfolio website here ![] () for a deeper understanding of my skills.